Nardin Academy president removed before resignation takes effect

-The embattled president of Nardin Academy has been removed by the newly installed board of trustees two weeks before her resignation was to take effect.
+The embattled president of Nardin Academy has been removed by the newly installed board of trustees.

 Sandra Betters has been replaced on an interim basis by Rebecca Reeder, whose 40 years at the school before retiring included 25 years as principal of the girls high school and seven years as senior vice president of academics.

-Betters – whose rocky two-year tenure led to widespread calls for her resignation by faculty, alumni and parents of dozens of current students – submitted her resignation May 3.
-It was to have gone into effect June 30.
+The resignation of Betters – whose rocky two-year tenure led to widespread calls for her resignation by faculty, alumni and parents of dozens of current students – was to have gone into effect June 30 before talks broke down.

 People are also reading…